kivy/kivy/doc/sources/guide/inputs.rst

 to different widgets, yet not impossible.
 You can use |dropexpl|_ as an inspiration.

-To get a joystick event, you first need to bind some function to Window joystick event like this::
+To get a joystick event, you first need to bind some function to the Window joystick event like this::

     Window.bind(on_joy_axis=self.on_joy_axis)

-Then you need to fetch parameters specified in :class:`~kivy.core.window.Window` for each event you use, for example::
+Then you need to fetch the parameters specified in :class:`~kivy.core.window.Window` for each event you use, for example::

     def on_joy_axis(self, win, stickid, axisid, value):